robflop/megumin.love/docs/API.md

 {
     "code": 400,
     "name": "Invalid sound",
-    "message": "Milestone soundID must be an integer if provided."
+    "message": "Milestone sound_id must be an integer if provided."
 }
 ```